Birdabo404/Quizoku/README.md

-# python-quiz-app
+# Quizoku
-uni final project CSC 104
+a python Quiz Application using Tkinter for our class CSC104 as our final Project.